Your cart is empty

 For your meat dishes :

-Of course, Cleopatra Rosemary will accompany all meats that you wish to grill on the barbecue, either by sprinkling it directly on your pieces or by integrating it in a marinade.
+Of course, Cleopatra Rosemary will accompany all meats that you wish to grill on the barbecue, either by sprinkling it directly on your pieces or by incorporating it into a marinade.

 For your fish and shellfish :

-If Rosemary is an ally of choice for all your meats, it is nevertheless a wonderful seasoning for your seafood products.
+If Rosemary is a great ally for all your meats, it is also a wonderful seasoning for your seafood products.
 Indeed, it will enhance all your fish and shellfish by bringing them this typical freshness that will enhance their iodized flavours.

-To you the delicious fishes en papillote (Salmon en papillote with Rosemary, Hake, Tuna, ...), a Roasted Cod with Rosemary, or, in the manner of Alain Ducasse, a Cod in Almond Crust and Beans with Garlic Confit.
+You can enjoy delicious fish en papillote (Salmon en papillote with Rosemary, Hake, Tuna, ...), a Roasted Cod with Rosemary, or, in the manner of Alain Ducasse, a Cod in Almond Crust and Beans with Confit Garlic.
 The combinations are infinite, as you will have understood.